xavi101/EmpInnUPF/yourBusiness/README.md

 *Second* Edit a file with your answers, be sure the name of the file is your public_keyBuss.txt (i.e. 57843651Buss.txt)

-The whole file give some questions you should be able to resolve with no problems.
+Here are some questions you should be able to resolve with no big problems.

 :one: What does the start-up do?